jfb-h/BlockmodelUtils.jl/docs/src/index.md

 # EI-Index

 A simple and useful metric for assessing the degree to which a set of edges in a network tends to within- or between-group linkage is the EI-Index introduced by Krackhardt & Stern (1988).
 It is defined as $\frac{E-I}{E+I}$ where $E$ is the number of external (i.e., between-group) edges and $I$ is the number of internal (i.e., within-group) edges.
-It can be computed as a graph-level, group-level, or node-level index.
-We can compute it with the `ei_index` function as follows:
+It can be computed as a graph-level, group-level, or node-level index:

 ```@example
 using Graphs, BlockmodelUtils #hide